Destekçi Devletler ve Suriye Direnişi: Yabancı Etkinin Sınırları

 are conservative regimes that have withstood

-1 Estimates of the amount of foreign funding for the Syrian
+1 Estimates of the amount of foreign funding for the Syrian rebels

 are purely speculative.
 Pro-Asad Lebanese newspaper Al-Akhbar